 MXBeans provide a convenient way to bundle related values together in an MBean without requiring clients to be specially configured to handle the bundles when interacting with that MBean.
-MXBeans already existed in the Java 2 Platform, Standard Edition (J2SE) 5.0, in the package java.lang.management.
+MXBeans exist in the Java 2 Platform, Standard Edition (J2SE) 5.0, in the package java.lang.management.
 With the Java SE 6 platform, users can now define their own MXBeans, in addition to the standard set defined in java.lang.management.

 The key idea behind MXBeans is that types such as java.lang.management.MemoryUsage that are referenced in the MXBean interface, java.lang.management.MemoryMXBean in this case, are mapped into a standard set of types, the so-called Open Types that are defined in the package javax.management.openmbean.
-The exact mapping rules appear in the MXBean specification, but to oversimplify we could say that simple types like int or string are unchanged, while complex types like MemoryUsage get mapped to the standard type CompositeDataSupport.
+The exact mapping rules appear in the MXBean specification, but to oversimplify we could say that simple types like int or String are unchanged, while complex types like MemoryUsage get mapped to the standard type CompositeDataSupport.

-The operation of MXBeans is demonstrated by example programs that you will find in the directory $work_dir/jmx_examples/MXBean/com/example/mxbeans$ after you have downloaded and unzipped the $jmx_examples.zip$ file.
+The operation of MXBeans is demonstrated by example programs in MXBeans.
 The MXBean example contains the following files: